kathleenkhwong/test_basket_asian_bestofasian/README.md

 #### Set number of underlying assets and number of baskets:

 For this example, we will initialize 10 underlying assets and 5 baskets.
-The number of assets and number of baskets will be keep constant for this experiment.
+The number of assets and number of baskets will be kept constant for this experiment.

 ![n_asset](https://user-images.githubusercontent.com/31410379/29795930-8fdb63b8-8c1c-11e7-8a18-357006292e74.PNG)